fire/discourse-k8s/README.md

 Discourse can use S3 for backup and files upload, here are the steps to enable it:

-1. Create two S3 bucket, one for backup, one for files upload.
+1. Create two S3 buckets, one for backup, one for files upload.
 Set it as private.
 2. Create an IAM user with API access only, attach the AWS inline policy below.
 3. Fill in the Access Key and Key ID in Discourse Setting.